-Yes, if you received advice from an investment firm that is authorised by the Financial Conduct Authority (FCA) or the Prudential Regulation Authority (PRA).
+Yes, if you received advice from an investment firm that is authorised by the FCA.
 Firms based outside the European Economic Area (EEA) are unlikely to be covered by the FSCS.

 Authorised investment firms such as stockbrokers may arrange for your shares to be registered in the name of a nominee.
 They can do this only if you agree in writing.